kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 {
   "type": "blog",
   "author": Lars Lillo Ulvestad,
-  "title": "How to initialize data from IHP directly to Elm", "description": "Generate types, encoders and decoders for Elm automatically in IHP.", "image": "images/article-covers/haskell-elm.png", "published": "2020-12-19",
+  "title": "Part 2: How to initialize data from IHP directly to Elm", "description": "Generate types, encoders and decoders for Elm automatically in IHP.", "image": "images/article-covers/haskell-elm.png", "published": "2020-12-19",